SiulRek/LaTeXLearningLab/README.md

 ## Getting Started with LaTeX

 For those new to LaTeX, navigating LaTeX might initially feel a bit complex, especially understanding its engines, packages, and structure.
-A helpful resource for getting started is the LaTeX tutorial [LaTeX tutorial on YouTube](https://www.youtube.com/watch?v=CmagZthwhaY).
-This tutorial offers an easy-to-follow guide on setting up Code.
+A helpful resource for getting started is the [LaTeX Workshop for mac](https://www.youtube.com/watch?v=CmagZthwhaY) or the [LaTeX Workshop for windows](https://www.youtube.com/watch?v=4lyHIQl4VM8&t=227s) of Federi Tartarini.
+This tutorial offers an easy-to-follow guide on setting up the LaTeX environment.
 Remember, the sequence in which you install components is important – I've faced issues due to installation order myself.
 Also, debugging in LaTeX can be a bit challenging since error messages aren’t always clear.
 In such cases, the .log file, GitHub Copilot and ChatGPT, can be quite useful.

 ## About LaTeX